Oil tumbles after Trump tells OPEC to 'relax'

 Goldman Sachs analysts said on Monday that “the near-term outlook for oil is modestly bullish over the next two to three months”, but added that the outlook for later in 2019 was weaker due to surging U.S. exports and an “an increasingly uncertain economic, policy and geopolitical backdrop”.

-(For a graphic on 'U.S. oil output & drilling levels' click tmsnrt.rs/2SYWEln)

-Reporting by Noah Browning; additional reporting by Henning Gloystein; editing by Jason Neely
+Reporting by Noah Browning; additional reporting by Henning Gloystein and Ron Bousso; editing by Jason Neely